realmq/realmq-platform/README.md

 # RealMQ :rocket: Open Source Real-time Messaging Platform

-[RealMQ](https://realmq.com) is a free and open source backbone for real-time telecommunication.
+[RealMQ](https://realmq.com) is a free and open source backbone for real-time communication.
 Our core values are **performance** and **integrability**.
 The platform is built around a convenient REST-API to manage access control, data channels and users/devices.
 Messages, events and data are exchanged via the battle proven MQTT protocol which is lightweight, fast and well established in the world of IoT.